 Step-by-Step Surgical Process

-• Patient is given general anaesthesia and positioned for laparoscopic colorectal surgery
+• Patient receives general anaesthesia and is positioned for surgery.

-• Small incisions are made to insert the camera and specialised surgical instruments
+• Small incisions are made for camera and instruments.

-• The abdominal cavity is inspected to confirm the tumour location and disease extent.
+• The abdomen is inspected to locate the tumour.

-• The affected bowel segment with the tumour is carefully separated from the surrounding tissues.
+• The affected bowel segment is carefully separated.

-• Blood vessels supplying the tumour are safely divided using an advanced device
+• Blood vessels supplying the tumour are safely divided.

-• Healthy bowel ends are joined together to restore continence.
-Acuity
+• Healthy bowel ends are joined to restore continuity.

-• The surgical area is checked for bleeding and closed securely
+• The area is checked for bleeding and incisions are closed.

 Why Choose Dr Vinay Samuel Gaikwad for Colorectal Cancer Surgery in India?

-• More than twenty years of experience in surgical oncology and colorectal cancer management
+• 20+ years of experience in surgical oncology and colorectal cancer care.

-• Advanced training from Tata Memorial Hospital and international cancer centres
+• Advanced training from Tata Memorial Hospital and international centres.

-• Specialist in laparoscopic and robotic colorectal cancer surgery techniques
+• Expert in laparoscopic and robotic colorectal surgery.

-• Strong focus on patient safety, functional outcomes, and quality of life
+• Focus on patient safety and quality of life.

 Take the next step & schedule a visit today